tigase/tigase-server-documentation/docs/Administration_Guide.rst

 Now we use domain based configuration which means that our configuration file is not a flat key=value storage but it defines objects, it's properties and assigned values.

 To illustrate it better let's start with a simple example.
-In properties file in order to configure PubSub component named '`pubsub`' you would use following properties:
+In properties file in order to configure PubSub component named ``pubsub`` you would use following properties:

 .. code::